Vernoxvernax/Nyaa-ReleaseWatcher/README.md

 ###### DepriSheep#1841

 ---
-Small project of mine to receive notifications, if a new release has been found on nyaa(.)si.
+Small project of mine to receive notifications, if a new release has been found on nyaa.si.

 ---